OATML-Markslab/Tranception/ProteinGym/reference_files_description.md

 - DMS_binarization_cutoff_ProteinGym (float): Cutoff used to divide fitness scores into binary labels.
 - DMS_binarization_method (str): Method used to decide the binarization cutoff (manual or median).
 - region_mutated (str): Region of the target protein that is mutated in the DMS.
+- MSA_filename (str): Name of the MSA file generated based on the reference sequence mutated during the DMS experiment.
+Note that different reference sequences may be used in different DMS experiments for the same protein.
+For example, Giacomelli et al. (2018) and Kotler et al. (2018) used slightly different reference sequences in their respective DMS experiments for the P53 protein.
+We generated different MSAs accordingly.
 - MSA_start (int): Locates the beginning of the first sequence in the MSA with respect to the target sequence.
 For example, if the MSA covers from position 10 to position 60 of the target sequence, then MSA_start is 10.
 - MSA_end (int): Locates the end of the first sequence in the MSA with respect to the target sequence.
 For example, if the MSA covers from position 10 to position 60 of the target sequence, then MSA_end is 60.
 - MSA_bitscore (float): Bitscore threshold used to generate the alignment divided by the length of the target protein.